plumpNation/interactive-animation/README.md

+# A web interaction and animation showcase

+Everything is reused from Jekyll Metro.

+Original README below.
+Thanks to the author :)

 # Jekyll Metro

 Jekyll Metro is a metro inspired theme for [Jekyll](http://jekyllrb.com).

 ## Summary

 Jekyll Metro is a theme built on top of bootstrap and other freely available libraries.
 Its aimed to provide a fully furnished Jekyll theme for personal sites with blog.

 ## Features